philipperemy/Stanford-NER-Python/README.md

 The unofficial cross-platform Python wrapper for the <b>state-of-art</b> named entity recognition library from Stanford University.

-From this sentence `Google bought IBM for 10 dollars.`, we extract:
+Input: `Google bought IBM for 10 dollars.
+Mike was happy about this deal.`

+Output:
 ```
 Google              	ORGANIZATION
 IBM                 	ORGANIZATION
+10 dollars          	MONEY
+Mike                	PERSON
 ```

 ## About Stanford NER